ph8tel/get-my-youtube-data/README.md

 console.log('all comments for channel', <channel-ID>, 'are: ', channelComments)
 ```
 * get all videos for a specific playlist (use uploads to get all)

 Every user has an "uploads" playlist.
 This playlist is made of every uploaded video.
 This id is usually similar to your user id.
-Your user id can start with "UC...", your uplods
+Your user id can start with "UC...", your uploads
 playlist can be the same, except it starts with "UU..."
 ```
 let playlistVideos = await getYouTubeData.gimmePlaylist(<playlist-ID>, <yourAPIkey>)